-Career Services staff members assist students in obtaining co-op and full-time employment.
+Career Services staff members assist students in obtaining cadet shipping billets, co-op opportunities and fulltime employment.
 Co-op often leads to full-time employment by helping the student gain experience, making companies aware of our college, and giving a company a "risk-free" way of evaluating a potential employee.

 Beginning with the second semester of their first year, students are encouraged to attend employer presentations and to begin to get acquainted with companies and industries.
 The Nutting Memorial Library maintains a periodical reading room with many industry-specific magazines and newspapers.
-Career Services maintains the E. Joseph Farr Resource Room to help students find more information about specific companies and industry trends.
+Career Services maintains a resource area to help students find more information about specific companies and industry trends.
 Students are encouraged to begin to develop professional network contacts in the industry in which they plan to work, through alumni, key personnel and faculty and staff.
 There is a wealth of current information available through these contacts.